 Grade-level responses to the use of pejorative or bigoted terms, or benign terms used with a pejorative tone or manner.

-Community-building work at the beginning of the school year, including setting ground rules, can help educators deal with students who use hurtful language.
+Community-building at the beginning of the school year, including setting community agreements, can help educators deal with students who use hurtful language.
 Below are examples of age-appropriate things for teachers to say.

 Grades Pre-K to 2